What Should You Do Before Filing For Bankruptcy?

 That said, there are still a number of important steps to take before you can file for bankruptcy – whether you file Chapter 7 or Chapter 13.

-Memphis attorney Charles Rich has been practicing bankruptcy law in the Memphis area for more than 40 years.
-He has helped thousands of people use bankruptcy to get a fresh financial start, and he personally guides each client through the entire bankruptcy filing process — including every step that must be taken before the filing.
+Our Memphis attorneys have more than 40 years of combined bankruptcy experience.
+We have helped thousands of people use bankruptcy to get a fresh financial start, and we personally guide each client through the entire bankruptcy filing process – including every step that must be taken before the filing.
 Contact our law office for a free and confidential consultation with an experienced bankruptcy lawyer.

 Gather Your Financial Documents